chrisclark/blog/content/candyland.md

                 if m.new_position is None: break
             return moves

-Starting with "create_cards" we see the 66 cards of the deck get generated (given 'default' settings).
+With default settings, the 66 cards of the deck are created in the `create_cards` method.

+The core game logic is in `generate_move`: given a card and a player, we calculate the new position of the player.
+This is somewhat interesting and it's the algorithm that must be running inside my six-year-old's head, and the algorithm that my three-year-old can't quite get a handle on.

-The core game logic is in generate_move, where the resulting new position of a player, given a card, is generated.
-The 'play' game loop simply takes turns until the win condition is met (which happens when the drawn card's position doesn't is not present in the remainder of the board - line 40).
+The `play` game loop simply takes turns until the win condition is met (which happens when the drawn card's position doesn't is not present in the remainder of the board - see line 40).

 Now that we have our game objects, we can play (using the board we created previously):